justinjaywang/journal/source/_drafts/what-i-ve-learned-over-my-break.md

 - have more of a plan for my career, more deliberate in my actions
 - decision to live as an artist; do work you love, that's purposeful during the day. during nights, weekends, create things on the side

+- I made the difficult decision to follow my intuition
+- allow myself time and space to explore what it is that's my true purpose in my life

+- what is my true purpose?